Peak Minerals has an experienced management team and board of directors and employs seasoned engineering firms, advisors, and consultants.

 Vice President Operations and Corporate Secretary

-Mr. Silleroy has over 30 years of resource experience as an investor in the oil & gas and mining industries as well as over three decades of experience in operations.
+Woods Silleroy has over 30 years of resource experience as an investor in the oil & gas and mining industries, as well as over three decades of experience in operations.

 Mr. Silleroy has a Bachelor of Science degree from the University of Utah (Magna Cum Laude, Phi Beta Kappa) and a Masters degree from the University of Southern California.